Updated June 7, 2020

 First offenses of grand theft auto carry a sentencing range of 16 months, 2 years, or 3 years.

-Under 666.5, subsequent convictions carry a range of 2 years, 3 years, or 4 years.
+Under 666.5, however, subsequent convictions carry a range of 2 years, 3 years, or 4 years.

 This is often referred to as “grand theft auto with a prior.”